hapax/hapax.github.io/assets/maximal.md

 $$
 d_\text{P}(\Delta x, \Delta y) = \sqrt{\Delta x^2 + \Delta y^2}.
 $$

+We can draw circles and define trigonometric functions, and use them not only to rotate sticks, but to relate measurements between ruler systems.

 ### 1.2.
 A trip to the candy store <a id="sec-1-2" name="sec-1-2"></a>